-- If you can find a business coach who offers the type of support I do, then obviously I'd say engage them if your budget allows.
-It'll bring you expertise and save you precious time.
-And remember you're looking for someone to guide and support you.
+- If you can find a business coach who offers a sound blend of experience, coaching and advice, then engage them if your budget allows.
+It’ll bring you expertise and save you precious time.
+And remember you’re looking for someone to guide and support you.
 Avoid anyone who offers to write your plan for you because that is missing the point.
 A rehashed boilerplate plan written by someone else is of no use.
 You want the experience of working through a planning process with someone who knows how to get the best out of you!

 - Otherwise, or as well as, consider teaming up on ‘buddy’ basis with another business person who you trust and work through the process together, taking turns at ‘coaching’ each other.